-- Belts are not mandatory.
-If a child chooses to wear a belt, a solid black, brown, or navy belt must be worn. - No design is allowed on the belt or on the buckle.
+- 3rd 8th grade Belts ARE mandatory.
+A solid black, brown, or navy belt must be worn. - No design is allowed on the belt or on the buckle.

 4.15 Socks:

 - Solid white, black or navy socks.

 - A small, single logo without writing is permissible on socks.

 - Socks must be visible at all times.